Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 2: The illusion angles for a 45° bevel for various stretch ratios, and the illusion viewing distance for an image with a 4x edge stretch.

 With a beveled edge, it is possible to see the illusion on all four edges simultaneously, instead of just one edge.
-This sets up the possibility that all four edges will look like a continuation of the front image at some specific distance.
+This sets up the possibility that you can make all four edges look like a continuation of the front image at the same specific distance.
 I call this the optimum illusion viewing distance (OIVD).
 As you see in Figure 2, the illusion viewing distance depends on the length (or width) of the image front.
 If the width is not the same as the length, the illusion viewing distance for the side edges will be different from the top & bottom edges if you stretch them the same amount.
-To get both illusion viewing distances to be the same (if you are using the same moulding on all four sides), you need to stretch the edges at the ends of the longer sides more than you stretch the edges at both ends of the shorter sides.
-The more severe the aspect ratio, the more it makes a difference.
-If the aspect ratio is close to one (meaning the length is close to the width), you probably don’t need to worry about the difference.
-We are still perfecting our techniques, but so far, we’ve been using a 30° bevel whenever we can.
-We go to a 45° bevel for our panoramas, where the aspect ratio is greater than about 2:1.

 Next, I’ll walk you through a set of calculations to find the appropriate stretch ratios and optimal illusion viewing distance for a project.